OlgaBochkaryova/website/content/cookbook.md

 ## alignments

-**🔧 Tool** [T-Coffee](http://tcoffee.crg.cat/) ([paper](http://tcoffee.crg.cat/)) - a web server for the multiple sequence alignment of protein and RNA sequences using structural information and homology extension, includes different alignment models, such as MAFFT, MUSCLE and Kalign.
+**🔧 Web Tool** [T-Coffee](http://tcoffee.crg.cat/) ([paper](http://tcoffee.crg.cat/)) - a web server for the multiple sequence alignment of protein and RNA sequences using structural information and homology extension, includes different alignment models, such as MAFFT, MUSCLE and Kalign.
 Pro-Coffee is suiatable for alignment of promoter regions.

 **🔧 Tool** [MASCE](https://bioweb.supagro.inra.fr/macse/) - aligns coding NT sequences with respect to their AA translation while allowing NT sequences to contain multiple frameshifts and/or stop codons.
 MACSE is hence the first automatic solution to align protein-coding gene datasets containing non-functional sequences (pseudogenes) without disrupting the underlying codon structure.
 It has also proved useful in detecting undocumented frameshifts in public database sequences and in aligning next-generation sequencing reads/contigs against a reference coding sequence.